gjbex/training-material/CPlusPlus/UserDefinedTypes/README.md

     data (very bare bones, just illustration).
 1. `function_objects.cpp`: illustration of overloading the `operator()` to create function objects.
+1. `placement_new.cpp`: illustration of placement new with timing.
 1. `streamin_stats.cpp`: implementation of `Stats` class for statistics on streaming data..
 1. `Makefile`: make file to build the applictions.